Fruit State Specialist

-Fire blight is a bacterial disease affecting apple, crabapple, pear, hawthorne, pyracantha (firethorn) and related species.
-The bacteria commonly live over winter in cankers (old diseased areas) in the tree, from which they ooze in early spring.
-The bacteria usually are spread from the cankers by insects and by wind-blown rain.
-Sometimes careless pruning practices also may spread the bacteria.
+Fire blight is a bacterial disease affecting apple, crabapple, pear, hawthorn, pyracantha (firethorn) and related species.
+The bacteria commonly overwinter in cankers (sunken diseased areas) on the tree, which produce a sticky exudate in early spring (Figure 1).
+The bacteria are usually spread from the cankers by insects and by wind-blown rain.
+Careless pruning practices may also spread the bacteria.

-The arrow points to fire blight canker on a large limb.
-Note the sticky exudate or ooze below canker.
+The arrow points to a fire blight canker on a large limb.

 Symptoms and plant parts attacked

-The blossoms on susceptible trees usually are the first plant parts to become infected in the spring.
+The blossoms on susceptible trees are usually the first plant parts to become infected in the spring.
 This is partly because of their attractiveness to insects, which carry the bacteria from the cankers.
-But it also is due to the nectaries of the flowers, which have an abundance of nutrients to support rapid growth of the pathogen.
+Bacteria multiply rapidly in the blossom nectar and infect the blossoms through natural openings called nectaries.
 Infected blossoms turn brown and die, usually with the flower parts remaining attached.

 Shoot or terminal blight

 The succulent new shoot growth also is susceptible to bacterial infection in the spring and early summer.
-When infected, the tender tips wilt, die and assume a characteristic "shepherd's crook" appearance.
+When infected, the tender tips wilt, die and assume a characteristic shepherd’s-crook appearance (Figure 2).
 These infections often kill a foot or more of the terminal growth.
-Apple leaves and shoots turn rusty brown in color; in pears, these parts turn black.
-In either case the dead leaves remain attached to the dried shoots.
+Apple leaves and shoots turn a rusty brown color; in pears, these parts turn black (Figure 3).
+In either case, the dead leaves remain attached to the dried shoots.